markysparks/diversion-monitor/README.md

 - ICAOs entered can be saved between sessions.

 v1.0 15/08/17:
--At the moment alert messages will not take the top focus from other windows but it may possible to change this behaviour in the future.
+- At the moment alert messages will not take the top focus from other windows but it may possible to change this behaviour in the future.